julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 categories: [witchcraft-ritual, folklore-ancestral]
 tags: [Witchy Plants, Old Europe Herbs, Witchcraft Taboos]

-# FAQ + SCHEMA
-schema:
-  type: Article
 faq:
-    - question: "Did witches avoid certain plants because they were cursed?"
+  - question: "Why did witches avoid certain plants?"
-      answer: "In Old European folklore, some plants were believed to carry misfortune or attract unwanted spirits, leading witches to avoid them in gardens or homes."
+    answer: "In Old European folklore, witches avoided certain plants due to their spiritual associations, not physical danger.
+Some plants were believed to attract spirits, belong to the dead, disrupt household harmony, or require strict ritual handling."

+  - question: "Which plants were considered taboo in witchcraft?"
+    answer: "Commonly avoided or restricted plants included yew, blackthorn, foxglove, elder, and willow.
+These were associated with death, spirits, fairy realms, or powerful boundary magic."

+  - question: "Were these plants considered evil?"
+    answer: "No. In traditional folklore, these plants were not evil but powerful.
+Avoidance reflected respect, timing, and proper placement rather than fear or moral judgment."

-    - question: "Are taboo plants dangerous?"
+  - question: "Can taboo plants be grown safely today?"
-      answer: "This post discusses folklore only.
-Taboos were based on spiritual concerns, community superstition, or seasonal beliefs—not medical danger."
+    answer: "Yes, but historically they were placed carefully.
+Many were grown at boundaries, wild edges, or away from the home rather than avoided entirely."

+  - question: "Why is placement important in plant folklore?"
+    answer: "Placement determined how a plant’s energy interacted with the home.
+A protective plant at the threshold could become disruptive if planted in the wrong location."

+  - question: "Are these taboos based on toxicity?"
+    answer: "Not primarily.
+While some plants are toxic, most taboos were based on spiritual beliefs, seasonal timing, and relationships with unseen forces."

+  - question: "Why were fairy plants avoided?"
+    answer: "Plants like foxglove and hawthorn were believed to belong to the Fair Folk.
+Interfering with them without permission risked misfortune or spiritual disturbance."

+  - question: "Is rosemary a forbidden plant in folklore?"
+    answer: "No. Rosemary was widely used as a protective and sacred herb.
+However, when planted on graves or used in funerary rites, it was associated with the dead rather than the living."

-    - question: "Do modern witches still follow these plant taboos?"
+  - question: "Do these plant taboos still matter today?"
-      answer: "Some do, especially those working with ancestral traditions, threshold rites, or land-based witchcraft.
-Others simply study them for historical insight."
+    answer: "Many modern practitioners study these taboos as part of ancestral and land-based traditions, using them as guidance for plant placement and ritual awareness."
 ---
 Not every plant belonged in a witch’s garden.